Links

 Importing a Project also does the following:

-• Initiates some automations, especially default Snyk tests on pull and merge requests, which help prevent vulnerabilities from being added to the Project.
+• Initiates some automation, especially default Snyk tests on pull and merge requests, which help prevent vulnerabilities from being added to the Project.
 This automation fails builds according to your conditions and can be disabled or customized in your integration settings.

 What's next?